-Refers to instruction, organized research, other sponsored activities and other institutional activities as defined in this section;
+Refers to instruction, organized research, other sponsored activities and other institutional activities as defined in this section:

-tional activities as defined in this section: a.
+a.
 Instruction means the teaching and training activities of an institution.
-Except for research training as provided in subsection b, this term includes all teaching and training activities. whether they are offered for credits toward a degree or certificate or on a non-credit basis, and whether they are offered through regular academic departments or separate divisions. such as a summer school division or an extension division.
-Also considered part of this major function are departmental research, and, where arreed to. university research.
+Except for research training as provided in subsection b, this term includes all teaching and training activities, whether they are offered for credits toward a degree or certificate or on a non-credit basis, and whether they are offered through regular academic departments or separate divisions, such as a summer school division or an extension division.
+Also considered part of this major function are departmental research, and, where agreed to, university research.